-For both springs, make the measurements that you need to determine the spring constant.
-DO NOT STRETCH THE COMPRESSION SPRINGS, THEY EASILY DEFORM.
-DO NOT STRETCH THE EXTENSION SPRINGS PAST THEIR ELASTIC LIMIT (ABOUT 40 CM) OR YOU WILL DAMAGE THEM.
+For both springs, make the measurements needed to determine the spring constant.
 Analyze your data as you go along so you can decide how many measurements you need to make to determine the spring constant accurately and reliably in each case.